 Lucy bit her lip.
 “I know we’ve not been going out that long…but I’ve known you a while.
-And it hasn’t felt like you’ve been yourself lately.”
+And you haven’t been yourself lately.”

 “I…” he started, looked away.
-How could he tell her that every door he saw yawned and tried to pull him in to somewhere…else?
+How could he tell her that every door he saw seemed to yawn onto nothingness and tried to pull him in?

 “No, just let me finish,” she continued, dropping her hands and huffing clouds into the air.
-“I’ve looked it up and it looks like winners…radio prize winners…they can get like this.”
+“I’ve looked it up and it looks like winners…radio prize winners, particularly…they can get like this.”

 “I don’t mean you’re weird,” Lucy hurriedly said, blushing.
-“It’s just…it seems a fair few have spent their money, cleared debts, bought houses, or cars, sorted their lives out and then they’ve just…vanished.”
+“It’s just…it seems these winners sometimes spend their money, clear debts, buy houses, or cars, sort their lives out and then just…vanish.”

 “Yeah, I don’t know how or why.
 The articles aren’t clear.
-The winners just seem to abandon their new and perfect lives and run away into nothing.
-The psychologist I read said it’s something to do with the new lives not feeling earned…people feel the need to redress the balance.”
+But they just seem to abandon their new lives and run away.
+Disappear.
+The psychologist I read said it’s something to do with feeling uncomfortable with their good luck, like it doesn’t feel earned…people feel the need to redress the balance.”

 “Now, don’t panic,” Lucy said, holding her hands up.
-“Because we’ve figured it out and you don’t need to give in to it.
-You just need to take it easy, ok?
+“Because we’ve figured it out and you just need to make sure you don’t give in to it.
+Just take it easy, ok?
 Don’t stress about the prize money.
 It was won fair and square.
 You should just enjoy it, ok?
 Don’t overanalyse where it came from or what it might cost you, ok?”

 “Did someone tell you to say this?”